OHA News

 Trauma-Informed Interviewing, Reckoning & Beyond: A Virtual Symposium Read More »

-Call for Proposals: Help Shape a New Asynchronous Oral History Course (Due June 1)
+Call for Proposals: Help Shape a New Asynchronous Oral History Course (Deadline Extended July 10)

-Deadline to Submit: June 1, 2026 The Oral History Association Council calls for proposals from OHA members to create a new asynchronous oral history teaching module via Udemy.
-The course and the themes for the essential sessions to be available in the curricula are as follows: Archiving & Preserving Deliverables Interviewing Legal & Ethical Issues
+Deadline to Submit: July 10, 2026 Submit HERE.
+The Oral History Association Council calls for proposals from OHA members to create a new asynchronous oral history teaching module via Udemy.
+Submit HERE.
+The course and the themes for the essential sessions to be available in the curricula are as follows: Archiving & Preserving Deliverables Interviewing

-Call for Proposals: Help Shape a New Asynchronous Oral History Course (Due June 1) Read More »
+Call for Proposals: Help Shape a New Asynchronous Oral History Course (Deadline Extended July 10) Read More »

 Book cover with a cracked, dry earth landscape below a blue sky and water horizon.
 Text: Oral History and the Environment, edited by Stephen M. Sloan and Mark Cave.
 Subtitle: Global Perspectives on Climate, Connection, and Catastrophe.